[ Outlaw Genealogy | Bruce

 Near this spot lies buried

-King Hubba the Dan
+King Hubba the Dane,

 who was slayed in a bloody retreat,